Published on December 3rd, 2012 | by Best Mattress Brand0

-The year is almost over, and with that comes the latest polling from Consumer Reports regarding the best mattress brands of the year.
+The year is almost over, and with that comes the latest polling from Consumer Reports® regarding the best mattress brands of the year.
 Not all mattresses are created equal.
-In order to better judge, the best mattress brand is for you, you’d have to understand the different type of mattress brands that are available to the public.
+In order to better identify the best mattress brand, a good place to start is to understand the different types of mattress brands that are available.

 Pillow top mattresses have been considered the best mattress type when it comes to inner spring mattresses, and this is because many people prefer to separate themselves from pressure causing springs.
 For this, many pillow top mattresses are starting to feature memory foam and latex as the material for the pillow top.
 Overall, innerspring beds have average comfort ratings, but still lag behind many of the specialty mattresses.